 The entire Mullaghmore coast holds a positive vibe, and although it’s hard to define what makes it so enchanting, I think that a combination of rolling sea mist, glowing hills and surf is what adds depth and ambience to it.

 Have a few minutes for yourself to enjoy the view, be it for a whole day or just a brief stay.
 Watch the cascading water coming off the rocks after the waves hit and try to spot Slieve League cliffs in the distance.

 #6.
 See the Classiebawn Castle

-The dominant landmark of Mullaghmore and much sought out photo challenge is the strikingly beautiful Classiebawn Castle with Benbulben at the back of it stealing the limelight.
+The dominant landmark of Mullaghmore and a much-sought photo location is the strikingly beautiful Classiebawn Castle with Benbulben at the back of it stealing the limelight.

 The castle, built on the land, once owned by an old Gaelic clan called O Connors is on private grounds and not open to visitors yet standing atop the peninsula can be easily seen.